mundschenk-at/comment-mail-kb/tutorials/2015/11-stcr-options-transitioned-by-comment-mail.md

 ---

-## Which StCR Options Are Transitioned?
+## Which StCR Options Are Interpreted by Comment Mail?

 ### Show Subscription Box?